fgmourao/Freezing-Behavior-Analysis/README.md

 - Frame-by-frame navigation via arrow keys or the timeline slider.

 **Signal visualization**
-- Load neural and behavioral recordings independently (`.csv` or `.txt`; the last column is used as the signal, making the function robust to non-numeric leading columns).
+- Load neural and behavioral recordings independently (`.csv` or `.txt`).
+The last column is used as the signal; if two columns are present, the first is treated as the time    series (not used).
+Only one experimental subject per file is supported.
 - Time vectors are built automatically from sample count and user-supplied Fs — input files do **not** require a time column.
 - Scrolling time-window view on both signal axes, synchronized with video playback.
 - Adjustable time window width and independent Y-axis scaling for each signal.